 Media.net provides a CPM of around USD 1-2.
 The average RPM for 10,000 page views is around USD 10.
 It is comparable to that provided by the AdSense network for some niches.
 It has to be mentioned here that there are publishers who make good revenue from this ad network and sometimes the CPM rates can be more than what AdSense offers.
 However, many have said that they have received 0 RPM which is because of two factors.

 - Firstly, your site doesn’t have substantial US traffic

 - Secondly, the niche is not a product based where Media.net tends to perform better

 Also, since Media.net is a platform for the contextual ad network, you’ll see zero earnings if the keywords of your content do not match with those required by the advertisers.
 Under those case, it is recommended that you drop the ads from media.net account.
 We have seen publishers making as high as $300 a day from Media.net from their websites so we can vouch for the credibility of the ad network.
 We strongly suggest that you give Media.net a try.
-Do Sign up with this link to get 10% extra revenue from your Media.net earnings for next 3 months.
+Some of the websites which continue to perform very well with Media.net ads are—

 AdSense vs Media.net: Payments and Earnings Report

 AdSense follows a monthly payment cycle.
 The earnings get collected over the course of a month.
 At the beginning of the following month, it is finalized and the total sum is posted to the balance.
 Payments are made by 25th of every month.
 Publishers have various options to choose the payment and are provided in the payments settings page.
 If you’re running Consumer Surveys then the amount gets added to your overall earnings by 14-15th of every month.